maxim-saplin/edu/hf_agents/README.md

 - Nice end-to-end example with Selenium web driver controlling chrome and GPOT-4o using vision to decide on next steps
 - Yet bot struggled closing pcookie pop-ups and never completed execution...
 Too much effort to little result to my liking

+## Lesson 7 - LlamaIndex

+- While LLama Index has the basic facilities for generating responses with LLMs it's key strngth seem to be the data extraction, indexing and processing via LLMs
+- LLama hub has plenty of integrations
+- LLM as a judge for quick RAG eval (FaithfulnessEvaluator, AnswerRelevancyEvaluator, CorrectnessEvaluator)
+- Has own helpers for tools (define Pyhton func, pass it into LLM, get called, return results to LLM), can group tools in tools specs, supports callinmg MCP servers via McpToolSpec()

 ## Marimo